Lee Kwok Cheung: Background

 Lee released his last album "Leaving Love" (離愛出走) in 1996 and his contract with Golden Pony Record Ltd. expired.
 After 2000, his singing career focused on covering songs and producing HIFI records.
 According to Lee's recollection, he tried to start a business during the low point of his career in the mid-to-late 1990s, but gave up after three failures.
 Later, he went bankrupt due to failure in real estate speculation.

 In 2015, Lee held his first concert in the industry, "Lee Kwok Cheung's Unending Love Concert" at the MacPherson Stadium.
 In 2016, he served as the judge for "Smiling Enterprises" and "Smiling Employees", and presented awards to many companies and employees in Hong Kong and Macau who performed outstandingly in smiling service.
 In 2016, Lee publicly came out in an interview with Next Magazine Issue 1394, he revealed his homosexuality and broke up with his boyfriend of 11 years.
 In 2017, Lee performed "The Unending Love" on the TVB program "50 Golden Classics".

-In the last years of his life, Lee resided in Guangdong Province.
-From February 2023, he served as the artist director of Guangzhou Lan Da Media and was a full-time artist under the company.

 In March 2024, Lee was diagnosed with lung cancer.
 He died at his home in mainland China on the afternoon of March 13, 2025, at the age of 60.
 His ashes were cremated and transported back to Hong Kong on March 28 of the same year.
 The news of his death was first announced by Lee's friend, composer and arranger Dominic Chow Kai-sang on his Facebook page on March 29 of the same year, and was later confirmed by Lee's manager through TVB Entertainment News Channel.